Losing a loved one is a heart wrenching time for anyone.

-- Funerals are exempt from the current restrictions on gatherings but attendance is limited to immediate family only.
+- Funerals are exempt from the current restrictions on gatherings but attendance is limited to 30 maximum.
 Ask us about the rules at the cemetery or crematorium you’re thinking of using.

 - If you’d like us to stream or record the funeral service for others to see we can.

 - It's important to support each other after a funeral.
-We can help you sort out a virtual reception after the funeral using Zoom.
+We can organise an ashes scattering, ashes internment or stone setting for up to 15 people after the funeral.
+Alternatively we can help you sort out a virtual reception after the funeral using Zoom.
 It's not a hug but it is one way to be with friends and family when you need them most.

 - If you’re organising a remembrance event after the restrictions on gatherings are lifted we can help.